-There are many ways you can participate (see below for 13 specific ideas), like hosting panels and chalk walks, organizing rallies and community discussions, handing out fliers, holding art exhibits, posting information on social media, and much more.
+There are many ways you can participate in 2016 (see below for 13 specific ideas), like hosting panels and chalk walks, organizing rallies and community discussions, handing out fliers, holding art exhibits, posting information on social media, and much more.
 This year, we’re suggesting ideas centered around three main types of engagement:

 2. CHANGING ATTITUDES AND MINDS through face-to-face community/neighborhood/campus discussions, op-eds and online chats.